Hugh Ross (actor)

 Hugh Ross (born 28 April 1945) is a Scottish actor, and theatre director.
-His credits include Trainspotting (1995), Hannibal Rising (2007), Bronson (2009), Dorian Gray (2009), The Iron Lady (2011), Nightbreed TV adaptation of Sharpe.
+His credits include Trainspotting (1995), Hannibal Rising (2007), Bronson (2009), Dorian Gray (2009), The Iron Lady (2011), Nightbreed, and the TV adaptation of Sharpe.

 Early life

 Ross was born in Glasgow, where his parents were both doctors.
 He was educated at The Glasgow Academy, an independent school, followed by the University of St Andrews.
 He then attended the Royal Academy of Dramatic Art in London, graduating in 1968 with an Acting (RADA Diploma).

 Career

 Theatre

 Ross began his career in repertory all over England.
 Starting with The Twin Rivals (1968), at the Vanbrugh Theatre.
 He played Romeo (1971) at the Open-air Theatre in Regent’s Park; Jaques in As You Like It (1990), for the Royal Shakespeare Company; and Dr Brooks in Lady in the Dark (1997) at the National Theatre.
 In 1997, he was nominated for an Laurence Olivier Award for Best Performance in a Supporting Role in a Musical for his performance in Stephen Sondheim’s Passion at the Queen’s Theatre in London’s West End.
 His performance as Malvolio in Cheek by Jowl’s Twelfth Night (1987), won the Time Out Performer Award.
 In 2010, he played Polonius in Hamlet at the Crucible Theatre, Sheffield, with John Simm; and in 2013, Duncan in Macbeth with Claire Foy and James McAvoy at the Trafalgar Studios in London.

 In September 2016, his production company, The Other Cheek, in association with Cahoots Theatre Company, presented a revival of J. B. Priestleys The Roundabout at the Park Theatre, London, to great acclaim.

 In 2018, He directed the West End production of The Mousetrap at the St Martin's Theatrein the West End of London.